Skip to content

 Getting the interior and exterior illustrations done can take two-three months, sometimes more.
 It will depend on the illustrator you use and his workload.

-GETTING THE BOOK PUBLISHED (ready for distribution / sale)
+GETTING THE BOOK PUBLISHED (ready for sale and distribution)

 Depending on your budget, you can hire someone from a site like Fiverr.com to format and upload your book onto Kindle or other publishing venues.